kurator-dev/kurator/docs/proposals/rollout/rollout.md

 and make progress.
 -->

-- **Traffic distribution tools other than istio are not supported** While Flagger is able to support a wide range of traffic distribution tools including istio, nginx and so on for rollout test.
-However, Kurator currently only supports unified management of istio across clusters.
-Kurator may implement other traffic distribution tools in the future.
+- **Traffic distribution tools other than istio are not supported** While Flagger is able to support a wide range of traffic routing tools including istio, nginx and so on for rollout testing.
+However, Kurator currently only take Istio to be traffic routing provider.
+Kurator may implement other traffic routing tools in the future.

 ### Proposal